AyrtonB/ESDA-Spatial/README.md

 # UCL Energy Systems & Data Analytics - Spatial Module

 This repository contains set-up instructions, code, and general resources for the spatial module included in the UCL ESDA masters course.
-These materials have been rewritten and reformatted in order to make them as accessible as possible for remote teaching during the Coronavirus lockdown.
+These materials have been rewritten and reformatted in order to make them as accessible as possible for remote teaching during lockdown.
 We have endeavoured to ensure the set-up is as easy as possible but for anyone who has problems please post in the Moodle forum or alternatively in the Github Issues for this repository.

 <br>